 October 6, 2017 – January 7, 2018

-Adolph Gottlieb (1903 – 1974) is best known as one of the founding members of Abstract Expressionism in the United States.
-He was one of the leading artists of his generation responsible for forging a new identity for American art following World War II.
+Regarded as one of the founding members of Abstract Expressionism in the United States, Gottlieb was one of the leading artists of his generation responsible for forging a new identity for American art following World War II.
 Unlike most of his colleagues who concentrated their efforts on painting, Gottlieb completed major projects in various media including sculpture, tapestries, stained glass—and prints.

-The monotype prints in this exhibition provide a unique look at Gottlieb’s final body of work, which comprise a requiem of his mature life and career.
+The monotype prints in this exhibition explore the major themes of his career and show the artist’s deep joy and satisfaction in the manipulation of paint and plates.
 Gottlieb began these works in the spring of 1973, following his slow recovery from a paralyzing stroke and emphysema.
 His diminished energy limited his ability to paint, and he found that making monotypes allowed him to work for extended periods without the same level of physical exhaustion.
-Gottlieb’s monotypes explore the major themes of his career and show the artist’s deep joy and satisfaction in the manipulation of paint and plates.
+He approached the monotypes with the same spirit he outlined in an interview in 1962: “It is in the process of working that I discover what it is that I want and also in the process of painting the paintings that I discover why I am painting and what I am trying to say.”